bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-19-how-to-choose-life-partners.md

 <div class="verse">
 <span class="verse-number">⭐ Verse 6</span>
-<p class="verse-text">Watch how they handle disagreements during dating - do they listen, compromise, apologize when wrong, or become defensive, blame others, and use silent treatment manipulation?</p>
+<p class="verse-text">Watch how they handle disagreements during dating - do they listen, compromise, apologize when wrong, or become defensive, blame others, and use silent treatment manipulation?
+Open communication means sharing your true thoughts, fears, and desires without judgment - choose someone who creates psychological safety for complete honesty about everything.
+Ego conflicts destroy relationships - avoid partners whose pride prevents apologies, whose defensiveness blocks growth, or whose need to be "right" matters more than connection.</p>
 </div>

 <div class="verse">
 <span class="verse-number">🌈 Verse 7</span>
-<p class="verse-text">Never choose someone based primarily on wealth, status, or financial support ability - this hypergamous thinking prevents authentic love and creates unhealthy dependency patterns.</p>
+<p class="verse-text">Never choose someone based primarily on wealth, status, or financial support ability - this hypergamous thinking prevents authentic love and creates unhealthy dependency patterns.
+Understanding female hypergamy from an evolutionary perspective helps: women historically needed resources for child-rearing survival, but modern partnerships should be based on mutual contribution, not resource extraction.
+Evolutionary psychology explains attraction patterns, but conscious choice transcends biology - seek partners who choose you for your character, values, and compatibility, not just genetic or status signals.</p>
 </div>

 <div class="verse">